Basic approach to corporate governance

 We have appointed Grant Thornton Taiyo LLC as an accounting auditor and our auditing contract is based on the Companies Act and the Financial Instruments and Exchange Act.

-The certified public accountants who performed business in the fiscal year ended March 31, 2019 are Mr. Keita Tajiri and Mr. Gen Takehara, and the number of years of continuous auditing is seven years or less.
+The certified public accountants who performed business in the fiscal year ended March 31, 2021 are Mr. Gen Takehara and Mr. Yasushi Tsutsumi , and the number of years of continuous auditing is seven years or less.

-There are nine certified public accountants and 25 others who assist in the accounting audits.
+There are seven certified public accountants and 25 others who assist in the accounting audits.

 We endeavor to have external directors and external auditors fully understand the business contents through the Board of Directors and the Board of Auditors.